wyand-sp/gulp-sftp-up4/README.md

 # [gulp](http://gulpjs.com)-sftp [![Build Status](https://travis-ci.org/gtg092x/gulp-sftp.svg?branch=master)](https://travis-ci.org/gtg092x/gulp-sftp)

+This is fork of original gulp-sftp with little change which let us to use it with gulp 4.0 version This solve is by Dan503 https://github.com/gtg092x/gulp-sftp/issues/78#issuecomment-356475605 And what I did - is just public it in npm with name "gulp-sftp-up4"

+Original README text below:

 > Upload files via SSH

 Useful for uploading and deploying things via sftp.
 Right now this plugin just uploads everything.
 Caching and hash comparison are two TODO items.